MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailDetailATPReport.md

 - Anti-spoof: external domain (Indicates an external message caught by anti-phish spoof protection.)

+- ATP-generated URL reputation \* (Indicates a message with a known malicious URL caught by ATP.)

 - Domain impersonation\* (Indicates a message impersonating a domain protected by an anti-phish policy.)

-- User impersonation\* (Indicates a message impersonating a user protected by an anti-phish policy.)

 - Brand impersonation (Indicates a message caught by phish filters as impersonating a known brand.)